pauldzim/OVCC/README.md

     - When running OVCC, in the 'Cartridge->Load Cart' menu, the loadable modules (.so) can be found in the 'Frameworks' subfolder.

-    - After loading the FD502 module for the first time, select the 'Cartridge-> FD-502 Config' menu entry, then in the dialog click the 'Browse' button and load the 'fd502.rom' file.
-Click the 'External Rom Image' button and then click 'OK'.
-Then do a Hard Reset. and you should see that "Disk Extended Color Basic" has loaded.

 One note: If you load the libmpi.so module first ("Mult-Pak Interface"), and then load the libfd502.so module (floppy disk controller) into it, you *must*